mlabs-haskell/hydra-auction-onchain/docs/spec.md

 by querying the announced delegate groups.

 We do not require `at'SellerAddress` matches `at'SellerVk`.
-In some sense they represent two different roles so seller can use the same of different credentials at their own discretion:
+In some sense, these two represent different roles.
+The seller can use the same or different credentials at their discretion:
 * `at'SellerAddress` represents a beneficiary who receives the proceeds of an auction and manages a seller's oracle.